lucidrains/memorizing-transformers-pytorch/README.md

 ## Todo

 - [ ] complete transformer-xl with appropriate memory storing and retrieval strategies + https://github.com/lucidrains/x-transformers#enhanced-recurrence
+- [ ] try a forgetting strategy that is a function of age, number of retrievals, and time of last retrieval
 - [ ] enwik8 demo

 ## Citations